bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 - Compare using all values
 - May have methods/behaviors but they should cause NO side effects.
 It should only compute things rather than changing the state of the objects.
 They are immutable.
 - If a change for the state is required, create a new instance.
+- Used as a property of an entity/aggregate
+- Their lifetime should depend on the parent.
+- Do NOT introduce a seperate table for value objects.
+Persist their fields into the parent object's table.

 #### Implementation details